Janine Bazin: Legacy

 Jean-Luc Godard, the French film director, described Bazin as "a star who lit up the history of cinema".
-Antoine du Baecque of Libération commented on Bazin's legacy "Janine B. has not signed any works, films, texts, or books.
+Antoine de Baecque of Libération commented on Bazin's legacy "Janine B. has not signed any works, films, texts, or books.
 And yet her creative role was recognized by all, to the point that it has been said that this tiny woman was "one of the great ladies of French cinema".
 Writing in Le Monde, Jean-François Rauger noted she was "at the origin, with others, of a very singular way of making television."
 The Janine Bazin Award for Best Performance was named for her and a jury selected a "promising young actor" to receive the award at the Entrevues Belfort Film Festival.